Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 Think about a future (say 2030).
 What future you wish to make true, via or in partnership with Bioengineering.
 Perhaps you will start a company that enables long term storage of information encoded in DNA.
 Or work on engineered organisms that eat and break down plastics.
 Maybe you will work on a De-extension project that seeks to restore our planet's biodiversity.
 You get the idea.

 **Q.4.a.**  State the future that you wish to realize?
-Try your best to be both creative and specific?
+Try your best to be both creative and specific.
-Find 2 to 3 resources (papers, articles, websites) that support the feasibility, and describe the context of your wish.
+Find 2 to 3 resources (papers, articles, websites) that support the feasibility, and the context of your wish.
 (Note: Your wish can be the same as your answer to PSET.1's Question.2 or a new wish)

 **Q.4.b.** Practice a Framestorm and Futures wheel on your wish?
 What questions you should ask to best frame your desired future?
 (3-4 questions)  What would be the direct and indirect future consequences of your wish (draw a map similar to [here](https://en.wikipedia.org/wiki/Futures_wheel)